 I have been learning more about my genetic father through other McCarthy family members.
 They have tried to help me get a better understanding of who he is.
 He is apparently sort of an enigma.
 The other part of the family does not have a lot of contact with him on a regular basis.
 They say he is a very nice person, but he likes being alone.
 From what I understand, he has been through some tough things in life as well.
 I found out that he used to be a Disc Jockey in Cullman in the 70s.
 He is also a very prolific songwriter.
 It appears that he is very eccentric.
 I actually was able to hear some of his music, and it was very creative and unique.
 What I hear of his music had a very movie soundtrack vibe to it.
 A few songs actually had his voice on.
 It honestly freaked me out when I heard it, because his voice sounds similar to mine.
 I think that was one of the most shocking things about it for me.
 I am not sure if I will ever actually meet him, or communicate with him.
 Maybe I will one day.
 I just know that the more I learn about him, the more it makes sense that I am how I am.

 The person that figured out this whole mystery was Stephen McCarthy.
-He is my cousin, and he has been very cool to get to know through messaging.
-I have also now messaged with his dad; Kevin McCarthy, he is my uncle.
-He has been cool, and has sort of been the go between to communicate with my biological father.
+He is my cousin, and I have also now messaged with his dad; Kevin McCarthy.
+He’s my uncle.
+He has sort of been the go between to communicate with my biological father.
 I have also messaged with Kevin’s cool sister Kate, and his wonderful wife Carol.

 Kevin also has three daughters.
 They are Hannah, Charlanne, and Morla.
 I learned that they are all singer/songwriters.
 I have listened to all of their music, and I can honestly say all of their talent blows me away.
 I do not say it lightly.
 I am meticulous about my music, but they all truly tap into the same magic that I try to use with my music.
 They write great songs, they all have great voices, and they all play instruments.
 After listening to all of their music, I can see certain sensibilities that I share with all of them in my songwriting and general overall vibe.
 It has been just amazing to see and hear the kindred spirits who I share a bloodline with.
 I have messaged with my cousins quite a few times, and we just share so much in common.
 Even our sense of humor is similar.
 I cannot even tell you how cool all of this part of it has been.
 I have always felt like I was another being from space.
 I never felt like fit into anything or with anyone all these years.
 I do relish in being different, but I’ll be honest with you, it can get very lonely to not be able to talk to many other people who really get you as a person.
 I never had any sisters growing up, so it has been cool having cousins who almost feel like sisters to me already.